submission-549-220526/submission-549-220526/README.md

 # Submission 549
-We provide the source code for reproducing Figure 9b in the main text.
-A pre-trained network is employed.
+This repository contains the source code for reproducing Figure 9 in the main text.
+A pre-trained network is provided.

 ## Prerequisites
 We assume a fresh install of Ubuntu 20.04.
 For example,